 CTAs are small but mighty.
 In fact, their quality can make or break whether a visitor leaves your site or becomes a customer.
 To write convincing and powerful CTAs, be as short, clear and direct as possible.
 You should also make it a color that visibly stands out from the surrounding content.

 12. Craft powerful landing pages

 A landing page is a stand-alone web page created to market a specific product or service.
 Its goal is to guide your audience toward making a purchase, whether by generating leads or converting them into customers.

 When creating a landing page, be sure to come up with an eye-catching design and killer copy that convinces people to click.
-If you’re in need of inspiration, browse through these 10 best landing page examples.

 13. Send strategic marketing emails